redwood/redwood/README.md

 (Thanks to [Mark Longair on StackOverflow](http://stackoverflow.com/questions/7244321/how-to-update-github-forked-repository) for the upsteam explanation.)

 Need Help?
+Found a bug?
 --------------------

-Just submit a issue to the Slate Github if you need any help.
-And feel free to submit pull requests with bug fixes or changes!
+Just [submit a issue](https://github.com/tripit/slate/issues) to the Slate Github if you need any help.
+And, of course, feel free to submit pull requests with bug fixes or changes.

 Special Thanks